ambardas/CppND-System-Monitor/README.md

 Within the Udacity Workspace, `.student_bashrc` automatically installs ncurses every time you launch the Workspace.

-If you are not using the Workspace, install ncurses within your own Linux environment: `sudo apt install libncurses5-dev libncursesw5-dev`
+If you are not using the Workspace, install ncurses within your own Linux environment: `sudo apt install libncurses5-dev libncursesw5-dev` or `sudo apt-get install libncurses-dev` for newer Ubuntu installs: Tested on __Ubuntu 20.04.1 LTS__

 ## Make
 This project uses [Make](https://www.gnu.org/software/make/).
 The Makefile has four targets: